TheOdinProject/curriculum/javascript/react-js/project-memory-card.md

 ### Introduction

 And here we go again with a new project!
 Let's make sure you understood the concepts so far.
 The main goal of this project should be to use hooks or lifecycle methods, as well as a lot of state.
 The idea for this project comes from [this](https://www.golangprograms.com/react-js-projects-for-beginners.html) site.
-It's a great ressource for project ideas.
+It's a great resource for project ideas.

 ### How The Game Works